RenoTxT/ATMI/README.md

 # ATMI
-Archieve kumpulan latihan paktek selama di Politeknik ATMI Surakarta
+Archive a collection of practical exercises while at Politeknik ATMI Surakarta
 ________________________________________________________________________________________
-Politeknik ATMI Surakarta yang ber alamat di Jl.
+Politeknik ATMI Surakarta which is located at Jl.
 Mojo No.1, Karangasem, Kec.
-Laweyan, Kota Surakarta, Jawa Tengah 57145 Merupakan sebuah kampus vokasi swiss-german yang saya tepati untuk mengasah ilmu terkait bidang mekatronika, berikut adalah beberapa latihan yang telah saya lalui
+Laweyan, Surakarta City, Central Java 57145 It is a Swiss-German vocational campus that I chose to hone my knowledge related to the field of mechatronics, here are some of the exercises that I have gone through
 _______________________________________________________________________________________
-Disclaimer: Semua file disini merupakan hasil dari catatan dan hasil kerja saya pribadi
+Disclaimer: All files here are the result of my personal notes and work